Clubby: Clubby II

 Clubby II came out in 1999.
 In order to settle complaints from customers during the previous year about delayed shipments, Clubby II was sold within the kit that was found in stores for about $20, which also included a coin, a checklist, a set of Ty trading cards, and other Beanie items.
-In another CYRK blunder, the "carrying case" for the kit (which was designed to double as a Beanie Baby display case) was made entirely out of PVC, which is known to damage fabric over time.
+The "carrying case" for the kit (which was designed to double as a Beanie Baby display case) was made entirely out of PVC, which is known to damage fabric over time.

 Clubby Buddies

 Later in 1999, Clubby and Clubby II Beanie Buddies became available to BBOC members by mail order.
 This made orders somewhat more convenient to collectors who did not have Internet or a computer/laptop.
 More Clubby orders soon came on demand.